Our Services

 RNC sees evaluation as integral to the different elements needed for not-for-profit organisations to thrive by establishing an informed approach to planning and raising funds for high-quality operational delivery.

 We can offer a light touch or a more substantive evaluation; we can work throughout a project's lifecycle or at fixed points.
-RNC recognises the resource challenges many voluntary sector organisations face; we can design evaluative frameworks that collect data while being embedded in operational delivery.
+RNC recognises the resource challenges many voluntary sector organisations face; we can design evaluative frameworks that that collect data while being embedded in operational delivery.